Reports link Bill Gates' departure from Microsoft board in 2020 with probe into employee affair

 Both this weekend's reports come just weeks after the announcement of the imminent divorce that will end Melinda French Gates and Bill Gates' 27-year marriage.

 It was reported that, among other things, Melinda was concerned by her husband's dealings and meetings with wealthy sex offender Jeffrey Epstein, who died in August 2019.
 (In a statement two months after Epstein's death, Bill Gates' spokespeople said he "regrets ever meeting with Epstein and recognizes it was an error in judgement to do so."
 Gates had donated $2m to an MIT lab via Epstein in 2014.)

-Both Gates and French Gates shared the same statement on their Twitter accounts on 4 May.
+Both Gates and French Gates shared the same statement on their Twitter accounts earlier this month.

 The pair met in 1987.
 French Gates was a product manager for Microsoft, joining the company the year after she graduated college.
 They married in September 1994.